advaitgupta/advaitgupta.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi! 👋 I am currently pursuing an M.S. in Machine Learning at the University of Maryland, College Park, and am part of Prof. Tianyi Zhou's research lab.
-My research broadly encompasses machine learning with specific interests in computer vision, natural language processing, multimodal techniques, and generative AI.
-I am particularly passionate about building intelligent agents that leverage reasoning capabilities to effectively perform vision-related tasks and decision-making processes.
-Previously, I earned my B.Tech degree in Computer Science from Rajiv Gandhi Institute of Petroleum Technology where I researched on applying computer vision techniques in healthcare, construction and urban analytics.
+Hi! 👋 I am currently pursuing an M.S. in Machine Learning at the University of Maryland, College Park, and am part of [Prof. Tianyi Zhou](https://tianyizhou.github.io)'s research lab.
+I also collaborate with [Prof. Zhuang Liu](https://liuzhuang13.github.io) at Princeton University and [Prof. Ruohan Gao](https://ruohangao.github.io) at the University of Maryland.
+I have a diverse range of research experience spanning neurosymbolic reasoning for agentic planning, multimodal visual understanding, emergent architectural properties of LLMs, and classical CV and genAI systems.
+My recent research focusses on cost-sensitive, adaptive agents by combining LLM-driven hierarchical planning with classical A* search and enabling them to learn by mining reusable tool sequences via in-context reinforcement learning and inductive reasoning.
+My work also extends to embodied agents and their evaluation for agentic visual understanding.
+Previously, I earned my B.Tech degree in Computer Science from Rajiv Gandhi Institute of Petroleum Technology where I researched on applying computer vision in healthcare, construction and urban analytics.

-I am actively seeking internship opportunities for Summer 2025 to further advance these research interests.
-I am open to collaborating—if my research interests and work resonate with you, feel free to reach out to discuss potential opportunities!
+I am applying to PhD programs for Fall 2026 admission and am always eager to connect with fellow researchers.
+If my work aligns with your interests, please feel free to reach out.

 # 🔥 News
 - *2025.06*: We release [FaSTA*: Fast-Slow Toolpath Agent with Subroutine Mining for Efficient Multi-turn Image Editing](https://arxiv.org/abs/2506.20911) with the [Official Codebase](https://github.com/tianyi-lab/FaSTAR).